yalayo/property-management-v/README.md

 - Development environment: Uses PostgreSQL connection from `DATABASE_URL`
 - Production environment: Uses Cloudflare D1

+## Database Structure

+This application uses a dual schema approach to support both PostgreSQL in development and Cloudflare D1 (SQLite) in production:

+### Schema Files

+- `shared/schema.ts` - PostgreSQL schema definition used for local development
+- `shared/schema-d1.ts` - SQLite-compatible schema used for Cloudflare D1 deployment

+### Database Connection Logic

+The application automatically switches between PostgreSQL and D1 based on the environment:

+- In local development: Uses the PostgreSQL connection from `DATABASE_URL`
+- In Cloudflare Workers: Uses D1 binding from wrangler.toml

+The database connection is managed by:

+- `server/db.ts` - PostgreSQL connection for development
+- `server/db-cf.ts` - D1 connection for Cloudflare Workers
+- `server/storage-init.ts` - Environment detection and connection management

 ## Troubleshooting

 ### D1 Migration Issues